Top image: Khaliq Masuri

 It sounds exactly like what motivational speakers do, and he sounds exactly how I think a motivational speaker would—peppy, fast-talking, brimming with the kind of intense energy that makes me want to simultaneously sit up straight and lean away—but I let it slide.
 As it turns out, it’s only the first of many times that I’ll be wrong-footed, confused, and generally frustrated over the next hour and a half.

-At his next school, he continues to be a less-than-stellar student, doing so badly in his PSLE that all six of his choice secondary schools reject him.
+At his next school, Adam Khoo continues to be a less-than-stellar student, doing so badly in his PSLE that all six of his choice secondary schools reject him.
 He ends up at Ping Yi Secondary School, then a ‘relatively new public school that no one we knew had heard of’, where his despairing Secondary One maths teacher phones his mother to ask why he can’t do a Primary Four maths problem.